Congo officials say 2nd Ebola case confirmed in city of Goma

 KINSHASA, Congo (AP) — Officials in Congo on Tuesday said a second Ebola case had been confirmed in Goma, the city of more than 2 million people whose first confirmed case in this yearlong outbreak was reported earlier this month.

 There appeared to be no link between the man’s case and the previous one in Goma, Jean-Jacques Muyembe, a local Ebola response coordinator, told reporters.
 He arrived on July 13 from a mining area in northeastern Congo’s Ituri province and started showing symptoms on July 22.
 He is now isolated at an Ebola treatment center.
+Ebola symptoms can start to occur between two and 21 days from infection, health experts say.

 Goma is on Congo’s heavily traveled border with Rwanda and has an international airport.
 For months health officials had feared that an Ebola case would be confirmed there.
 Days after the first Goma case was announced, the World Health Organization declared the Ebola outbreak a rare global emergency.